vishal2612200/rangitaki/README.md

  - Mobile-first
  - JavaScript Extension Support
  - Pagination support
+ - Atom feed generation
  - Rangitaki Control Center (RCC; optional, read the [RCC Documentation](https://marcel-kapfer.de/rangitaki/docs/rcc))
-   - Online post upload
-   - More will come...
+   - Have a look under 'What is that RCC?' in this readme

 ## Did you say 'themes'?